Bellman Residual Minimization for Control: Geometry, Stationarity, and Convergence: CBR tabular case

 From the above results, we know that $f$ is piecewise quadratic.
-However, we can obtain further insights into the regions $S_\pi$ over which it is quadratic. \begin{lemma} For each $\pi \in \Theta$, the set $S_\pi$ is a homogeneous half space. \end{lemma} \begin{proof} For each $s\in {\cal S}$, the condition $\pi(s)\in \argmax_{a\in {\cal A}} Q(s,a)$ is equivalent to the family of linear inequalities
+However, we can obtain further insights into the regions $S_\pi$ over which it is quadratic. \begin{lemma} For each $\pi \in \Theta$, the set $S_\pi$ is an intersection of homogeneous half-spaces. \end{lemma} \begin{proof} For each $s\in {\cal S}$, the condition $\pi(s)\in \argmax_{a\in {\cal A}} Q(s,a)$ is equivalent to the family of linear inequalities

 Hence, the set $S_\pi$ can be written as